kawaicheung/book-on-naming-things/manuscript/0_C_WhatMakesANameGood.md

 # What makes a name good?

+Coding is the strangest art.
+Our audience is only ourselves (and our fellow programmer) and no one else.
+There is no sense of finality - software is never done.
+It is constantly iterated upon even after the software has been launched.
+And so, the person who is reading already-written code isn't doing so sitting on their favorite chair, curled up to their laptop under the warm light of a reading lamp.
+Instead, they are probably reading code at their desk, with furrowed brow -- like a detective -- in the process of figuring out what it is trying to say while simultaneously adding their own prose on top of it.

+This makes the qualification for what makes a name good different than any other kind of naming.
+[Finish]

 So what does a good name *look* like?
 As with most things in programming, it depends.

 * A good name might be long.